flymj/InferenceMAX/dashboard/README.md

   visualisation.
 - `services/` – pure-Python analytics such as FLOP estimators, bandwidth models, and the chunked prefill planning module.
+- `actions/` – state update helpers extracted from the Streamlit callbacks to simplify unit testing.
 - `llm_chunked_prefill_decoder_scaleup.py` – the single-page scale-up explorer
   requested in the specification; runnable on its own with `streamlit run`.
+- `tests/` – pytest suites that exercise the analytics and state management logic without launching Streamlit.

 ## Getting started